DctrG/azure-vnet-cngfw-panorama/README.md

    - Template Stack configured
    - Log Collector and Log Collector Group configured
    - Panorama registration PIN generated in the Customer Support Portal --> Device Certificates
-   - Panorama registration string generated
+   - Panorama registration string generated in the Azure CNGFW section of the Panorama Azure Plugin
-   - Configure log forwarding profile and security policies either manually or automátically (see item #6 in deployment section below)
+   - Configure log forwarding profile and security policies either manually or automatically (see item #6 in deployment section below)

-3. Git clone this repository: https://github.com/DctrG/azure-vnet-cngfw.git (or download its content to your computer)
+3. Git clone this repository: https://github.com/DctrG/azure-vnet-cngfw.git (or download its content to your computer or Azure Cloud Shell)

 ## Deployment